 I had this error even though I ‘only’ had 20 bulbs and 5 accessories, and it was because I had loads of Hue Lab Formulas.
 I discuss this more in the next section, but the key advice is in the error message itself:

 “Please delete some accessories, custom scenes, or Hue Lab formulas”.An error within the Hue app, 2022

 Let’s dig into that in more detail.

 Got Below 40 Bulbs/10 Accessories And Having Issues?
 Check This First

 If you plan to go above 40 Hue bulbs or close to 10 Hue accessories, you probably need to start planning in a second Hue Bridge because you will start to see more errors within your smart lighting system.
 More on this in the next section.

 However if you aren’t yet at 40 bulbs/10 accessories but you’re seeing issues, you might be over-taxing your Bridge due to having too complex routines or third party labs features installed.
 So before you go out an buy a second Bridge, check the available resources via Hue Labs.

-You can do this by launching the Hue app and go to ‘Explore’ and then ‘Hue Labs’:
+You can do this by launching the Hue app and go to ‘Automations’ and then ‘Hue Labs’:

 From here, go to ‘Settings’ in the top right, click the “i” icon next to your Bridge (the default name is “Philips Hue”) and go to ‘Manage resources’: